Destinations Greece The Cyclades Paros

 €€

-A Naoussa cocktail bar with a happy hour the rest of the island envies — €7 cocktails between 6.30 and 8.30 p.m. (the name "7 Bar" comes from the price).
-Mixed crowd, garden seating, the right warm-up before dinner at Mario or Yemeni.
+A Naoussa cocktail bar with a happy hour the rest of the island envies — €7 cocktails during the early-evening happy hour (locals just call it the 7-euro window).
+Mixed crowd, outdoor seating with a port view, the right warm-up before dinner at Mario or Yemeni.
 Walk-in friendly; later in the night the room ramps up.

 Naoussa€7 happy hourWarm-up bar